 "Wayne Travell is a 'seasoned commercial litigator' commended by clients for his 'good judgment' and 'strategic decision making.'
-He handles an array of commercial litigation in state and federal courts."
+He is cited as 'a very responsive and bright attorney, who has the right arguments and presents them well in court.'"
 Chambers USA

 Wayne brings more than three-and-a-half decades of experience as a trial and appellate advocate in the state and federal courts in Virginia, Maryland, the District of Columbia and elsewhere.
 He also has tried arbitration cases before the American Arbitration Association, JAMS/Endispute, and numerous private arbitration panels.
 He is a trained and experienced mediator and has had great success in achieving mediated settlements.